shaggyz/js-life-o-game/README.md

 Maybe it's buggy, but cells are moving :D

-Initial cells are placed randomly wihtout limit.
+Initial cells are placed randomly without limit.

 It will improve on my free times, with more investigation.